How To Be A Healthy Vegan

 When you remove animal-based products from your diet you may not know what to eat to replace some of the vitamins they're rich in.
 We'll help you get that sorted.

-Food manufacturers, including plant-based food companies, know that people tend to certain vitamin deficiencies and fortify foods like cereals, bread, and milk (dairy and plant-based milks) with Vitamin D, iron, calcium, and B vitamins.
+Food manufacturers, including plant-based food companies, know that people, no matter what their diet, tend to certain vitamin deficiencies and so they fortify foods like cereals, bread, and milk (dairy and plant-based milks) with Vitamin D, iron, calcium, and B vitamins.
 Fortified foods do not tend to use the highest quality and most bioavailable forms of nutrients.
-Sourcing your nutrition from whole foods or high-quality supplements if you choose to take them is a better health choice.
+Sourcing your nutrition from whole foods or high-quality supplements, if you choose to take them, is a better health choice.

 We all come into this life with a body, yet we're not given an operating manual.
 Where are those high-school courses that tell us how to maintain our health???
 Most doctors aren't educated in preventative care either.
 It ultimately falls on you to educate yourself to maintain your own health.
 As people in our 50's who have spent decades of our lives in health care professions, we've seen how important it is to maintain one's health rather than fix problems later in life.
 We'd much rather be on grand adventures for the next 30 years than in a doctor's office!

-To help you get the nutrients you need to maintain a healthy vegan body we're going to give you a mini vegan nutrition course right here.
-You'll understand what vitamins and minerals some vegans miss out on and where to get them in your plant-based diet so your body has all the building blocks it needs for optimal energy levels, strength, and health.
+To help you understand what you need to maintain a healthy vegan body we're going to share some of the latest research around plant-based nutrition.
+You'll see what vitamins and minerals some vegans miss out on and where to get them in your plant-based diet to help ensure your body has all the building blocks it needs for optimal energy levels, strength, and health.

 Being a smart vegan means paying attention to your diet to make sure you are getting all your nutrient needs met.
 If it's difficult for you to access a broad range of foods or you simply don't want to eat a varied plant-based diet, you may be vulnerable to nutrient deficiencies and want to explore vitamin supplementation.
 Of course, this is true of any type of diet- the standard American diet, flexitarian, pescatarian, vegetarian, or vegan.